Browse 1,200+ courses with a wide range of study options from online courses to diploma qualifications, training and full-time education. Learn more

 So you can really understand what you might be getting yourself into, find out what people in those roles do on a day to day basis.
 You could speak to people in your network with the right knowledge, or even reach out to someone in the industry via LinkedIn.

 Tell them you’re considering a career change, and ask for an informational interview.
 This is your chance to ask all the questions you have been wondering about, and to get an honest answer from someone in the know.

 Now you should be pretty confident about the new trail you want to blaze.
 Start looking into classes, short courses, or even degrees that you can study which will help you gain the appropriate knowledge for your new career.

-With over 20,000 industry connections and 1,200 courses to choose from, TAFE NSW will help set you on a path to career success.
+With over 20,000 industry connections and hundreds of courses to choose from, TAFE NSW will help set you on a path to career success.